Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Core Tier ($0 - $99,999)

-The Core tier is where everyone starts—and honestly, it’s pretty solid on its own.
-Here’s what you get when you’re just starting out or building up your portfolio:
+The Core tier is where everyone starts, and it’s solid on its own.
+I’ve been a Core client since opening my accounts, and while I’m aware of the limitations, it covers the basics well.
+Here’s what you get when you’re just starting out or building your portfolio:

 Stock & ETF Trading: